International Graduate School in Molecular Medicine Ulm: International PhD Programme in Molecular Medicine

+Structure of the PhD Programme in Molecular Medicine

+Admission

+The admission regulations stipulate clear criteria for selection: above average degree in a molecular medicine related master study programme (MSc, State Exam with a minimum grade of 2 according to the German grading system or equivalent); proof of proficiency in English; a scientific presentation to members of the faculty during the “Selection Days”.
+Applicants must have secured a PhD position at a member institute of the IGradU before applying.

+Study programme

 The International PhD Programme in Molecular Medicine is taught entirely in English.
 During the three-year period of studies, students must take part in a number of compulsory activities.
 Central teaching activities include the lecture Improve your Textbook Knowledge as well as a Journal Club and the biweekly seminar Progress Report.
 The lecture Improve your Textbook Knowledge allows graduates from different disciplines to refresh the basic knowledge needed to perform research in molecular medicine independently of their scientific background.
 In the seminar Progress Report, students are trained to communicate and present their own research data to their fellow students and to place it in a broader international context.
 Furthermore, graduates must attend a series of lectures presented by external speakers.
 Another compulsory course is the seminar Good Scientific Practice which takes place at the beginning of practical work.

-In addition to curricular seminars and lectures, PhD students are offered a variety of optional activities, like organized excursions to pharmaceutical and biotech companies.
+In addition to curricular seminars and lectures, PhD students are offered a variety of optional activities like organized excursions to pharmaceutical and biotech companies.
 Summer schools and other scientific events in cooperation with international partner universities and partners from industry motivate students to deepen their knowledge in basic science and practical applications.
 Furthermore, scientific retreats focusing on particular research topics are offered.
 In addition, there are competence seminars organized in order to improve the employability of the graduates.

-At present, up to 66% of the doctoral candidates of the Graduate School are female.
-Therefore, special initiatives have been adopted for female students and doctoral students with children.
-The gender program provides among others financial support for child day care, practical help with finding the right day care and supports the participation in a Mentoring-Program (MuT) for junior female academics.
-Furthermore, the Graduate School finances technical assistants who conduct experiments for pregnant students.
-This enables female students to continue their PhD work during pregnancy.
-Re-entry fellowships are provided for doctoral students who had to interrupt their work due to maternity leave.

-Within the first two years of doctoral training, students are also expected to attend three practical training sessions in different laboratories or in industry.
+In the second year of doctoral training, students are expected to attend two practical trainings/internships in different laboratories or in industry.
 This allows them to learn new and innovative techniques that go beyond their own research field and to establish contact to possible employers.

+Spring- and Fall Meetings

-A particular element of the training concept are the two intermediate examinations that students must pass on completion of their first and second years of study.
-Both exams take place during international meetings held in April and October of each year and consist of a poster presentation and/or a public talk.
+A particular element of the training concept are the two intermediate evaluations that students must pass on completion of their first and second years of study.
+Both exams take place during international meetings held as biannual symposia (so-called Spring and Fall Meetings) and consist of a poster presentation and, after year 2, an additional public talk.
 Through their public frame the exams help to actively integrate the graduates into the international scientific community and to ensure proper progress in the scientific project.
 PhD Students have the chance to seek advice from professional international scientists.